About this guide

 As mentioned, we will need to conduct due diligence on your AML/KYC processes and procedures, to gain comfort that adequate systems and controls are in place.

-By the same token, due diligence, governance and oversight of the platform services that you appoint us to provide will need to be undertaken by your compliance function (though we will happily support by providing any information you might need).
+By the same token, due diligence, governance and oversight of the platform services that you appoint us to provide will need to be undertaken by your compliance function (though we’ll happily support by providing any information you might need).

-You will also have to evidence that you have fully considered the platform market, and that your decision to move clients onto your own platform is indeed suitable in each case.
+If you’re an advice firm looking to transfer clients across to your new platform, you’ll also have to evidence that you have fully considered the options available, and that your decision to move clients onto your own platform is indeed suitable in each case.

 - Have you got the right permissions?